 What if I have less than 8 months until the wedding?

 We can still absolutely find you the perfect dress, we just gotta get a little more creative.
-Most designers offer a rush, cutting production time down to 6-16 weeks depending on the designer, for a fee (typically around $100-$500).
-Many of our designers stock dresses too, so we can get them in a much shorter time frame.
+Most designers offer a rush, cutting production time down to 6-16 weeks depending on the designer, for a fee (typically around $100-$500 depending on how quick the rush is).
+Many of our designers stock dresses too, so we can get them in a much shorter time frame, and choosing an in stock dress doesn’t cost extra.
 BUT not all designers do and those that do, don’t stock every dress in every size, so your selection will be more limited (your stylist will help you find dresses that work with your timeline!).
 You can also look at off the rack dresses – buying a showroom sample directly off the sales floor.
 These will usually be discounted for wear and tear so it’s a great way to get a deal, but you need to make sure the sample is within alterable range for your size (your stylist will help with this too!).

 How much can I expect to spend?

-We have dresses from $899 to $5000 and everywhere in between, but the majority of our dresses will fall between$1500 and $3000.
+We have special order dresses from $1400 to $6000 and everywhere in between, but the majority of our dresses will fall between$1800 and $3500.
 We hand select each dress in our stores for quality, fit, style + value.
-Alterations will typically cost between $300-$600 depending on the style and fabric of your dress.
+Alterations will typically cost between $300-$700 depending on the style and fabric of your dress.

 Where to shop for my wedding dress + why?